plusworx/gmindocs/managing_users.md

 # Managing Users

-This section contains information about the commands that you can use to manage G Suite users.
+This section contains information about the commands that you can use to manage Google Workspace users.

 ## batch-create users